-The 2019 Annual General Meeting resolved that the Board is to consist of six members and no deputies.
-The Meeting re-elected Per-Olof Söderberg, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström and newly elected Eva Karlsson.
-Annette Sadolin declined re-election.
-Per-Olof Söderberg was re-elected as Chairman of the Board.
+The 2020 Annual General Meeting resolved that the Board is to consist of six members and no deputies.
+The Meeting re-elected Per-Olof Söderberg, Eva Karlsson, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström, Per-Olof Söderberg was re-elected as Chairman of the Board.
 The CEO is part of the Board and attends Board meetings.
-The composition of the Board and an assessment of each Board member's independence is presented in more detail on pages 54-55.
+The composition of the Board and an assessment of each Board member's independence is presented in more detail on pages 52-53.